Houston Date Ideas That’ll Make You Look Interesting

 Some pretty excellent comics make their way through Houston’s Improv, which is open and asking everyone to wear a mask when they are not eating or drinking.
 Get your tickets online (shows start at just $7 for open mic night, but bigger acts will run you around $25-35) and show up early to get a head start at the bar and ensure prime seating.

 While we love a good old-school bowling alley, there are some young guns on the block that add a bit more sex appeal to date night.
 The Kirby Collection’s Pinstripes combines bowling and bocce with a sophisticated bistro experience.
 Over in CityCentre, Bowl and Barrel has fancy cocktails, shareable pub grub, and a sultry mood lighting.
-And if you prefer to stay Downtown, Lucky Strike is always a good time.
+And when it reopens, Lucky Strike in Downtown is always a good time.

-Rooftop Cinema Club is closed for the time being, but it’s popping up over at Sawyer Yards in the meantime.
+Rooftop Cinema Club is closed for the time being, but it’s popping up over on Navigation Boulevard in the meantime.
 This time, instead of a rooftop movie, you can enjoy a drive-in one.
-Your ticket (you only need one per car) will earn you a designated parking spot, and you can either BYO food and drink or purchase cinema snacks and local food trucks eats on-site.
+Your ticket will earn you a designated parking spot, and you can either BYO food and drink or purchase cinema snacks and local food trucks eats on-site.

 Live out your Pretty Woman fantasies, minus that whole prostitution part (or maybe not), with a window shopping spree in the open-air River Oaks District, Houston’s version of Rodeo Drive.
 After drooling over everything Cartier and Hermès, pop into Avant Garden, a badass floral shop with ridiculously cool floral backdrops perfect for an “usie”; hit the raw bar and share a bottle at Loch Bar; then finish with Italian gelato roses at Amorino Gelato.